-Taking all of the above at face-value but referring again to the literature cited thus far for proof and additional context, we return to considerations closer to home, namely the estimation of geophysical (or cosmological) signals and/or their power spectra, from noisy and incomplete observations collected at or above the surface of the spheres "Earth" or "planet" (or from inside the sphere "sky").
+Taking all of the above at face value but referring again to the literature cited thus far for proof and additional context, we return to considerations closer to home, namely, the estimation of geophysical (or cosmological) signals and/or their power spectra, from noisy and incomplete observations collected at or above the surface of the spheres "Earth" or "planet" (or from inside the sphere "sky").
 We restrict ourselves to real-valued scalar measurements, contaminated by additive noise for which we shall adopt idealized models.
 We focus exclusively on data acquired and solutions expressed on the unit sphere.
-We have considered generalizations to problems involving satellite data collected at an altitude and/or potential fields elsewhere (Simons and Dahlen 2006; Simons et al. 2009).
-Two different statistical problems come up in this context, namely, (i) how to find the "best" estimate of the signal given the data, and (ii) how to construct from the data the "best" estimate of the power spectral density of the signal in question.
+We have considered generalizations to problems involving satellite potential-field data collected at an altitude elsewhere (Simons and Dahlen 2006; Simons et al. 2009).
+We furthermore note that descriptions of the scalar gravitational and magnetic potential may be sufficient to capture the behavior of the corresponding gravity and magnetic vector fields, but that with vectorial Slepian functions, versatile and demanding satellite data analysis problems will be able to get robustly handled even in the presence of noise that may be strongly heterogeneous spatially and/or over the individual vector components.